mainmatter/mainmatter.com/_posts/2018-07-24-from-spa-to-pwa.md

 ---
-title: "From SPA to PWA"
+title: 'From SPA to PWA'
-author: "Marco Otte-Witte"
+author: 'Marco Otte-Witte'
 github: marcoow
 twitter: marcoow
-bio: "Founding Director of simplabs, author of Ember Simple Auth"
+bio: 'Founding Director of simplabs, author of Ember Simple Auth'
-description: "Marco Otte-Witte goes over the characteristics of progressive web apps and shows how to make the next step from a SPA to a PWA."
+description: 'Marco Otte-Witte goes over the characteristics of progressive web apps and shows how to make the next step from a SPA to a PWA.'
 topic: javascript
 og:
   image: /assets/images/posts/2018-07-24-from-spa-to-pwa/og-image.png